C+

 Potential Causes for Crime in Richland

-In Richland, 92.2% of residents have successfully graduated from high school, whereas the national average stands at 83%.
-The educational makeup of any city can exert a significant influence on crime rates.
+In Richland, 92.2% of residents have graduated from high school, whereas the national average stands at 83%.
+The educational makeup of a community can exert a significant influence on crime rates.
 Typically, higher levels of educational attainment are associated with reduced crime rates, as they furnish individuals with improved employment prospects and viable alternatives to engaging in criminal activities.
 Conversely, communities characterized by lower educational achievement often grapple with higher crime rates, as limited opportunities may drive individuals towards criminal behavior.

 Compare Richland, WA Crime